Upcoming Programs

 CAMP PROGRAM OVERVIEW

-Each week-long program (1 week for spring break, 2 weeks for summer) features an overnight campout on Thursday into Friday.
+This program features an overnight campout on Thursday into Friday.
 We will cook dinner over a campfire, learn the best ways to set up camp, take a night hike to learn about nocturnal organisms, and explore the forest after dark.
 Our Emerging Ecologists will have fun while learning outdoor skills to help prepare them for a lifetime of safely and confidently enjoying the outdoors.
-T

 • Campfire cookout for Thursday night dinner (food provided), along with evening s'mores.
-On Friday, breakfast and lunch will be provided.
+Breakfast is included on Friday.

 • A limited supply of tents will be available for those who do not have one (or can't borrow one).